VladChat/luggage-scale/blog_src/content/posts/2025/10/waymo-s-self-driving-car-tested-after-traffic-violation-near-san-francisco-zero-.md

 - Reliability under pressure: If an AV drop-off leaves you a short walk from the terminal or a level below your airline’s counter, you want to be confident you’re not over the limit.
 - Sustainable by design: Fewer disposable batteries mean less waste and one fewer item to manage on the road.

-If you’re curious what that looks like in practice, consider our streamlined option designed for frequent flyers: <a href="https://luggage-scale.com/products/zero-battery-luggage-scale">Zero Battery Luggage Scale</a>.
+If you’re curious what that looks like in practice, consider our streamlined option designed for frequent flyers: Zero Battery Luggage Scale.
 It’s built to be compact, intuitive, and dependable wherever your itinerary takes you—no power outlet required.

 ## Choosing the Right Scale for Modern Travel: Key Features to Consider